indicwiki-iiit/Football-players/README.md

 ## render.py
 >Github file Link:

-This is the code used for rendering the foot ball players articles using jinja2 template named playerstemplate.j2 file in templates folder.
+This is the code used for rendering the football players articles using jinja2 template named playerstemplate.j2 file in templates folder.
 >Github file Link:

-This is the code used for rendering the foot ball players articles using jinja2 template named .j2 file in templates folder.
+This is the code used for rendering the football players articles using jinja2 template named .j2 file in templates folder.

+## readData.py
+>Github file Link:

+This contains all python code for generating football players sweetviz report,pickle and this the final code used for rendering the articles.
+>Github file Link:

+This contains all python code for generating football players sweetviz report,pickle and this the final code used for rendering the articles.